BrianLesko/stepper-control/readme.md

 # Stepper Control
 This code implements the control of a motor for use in robotics projects.
-The type of motor used here is a hybrid bipolar stepper motor - it allows precise movement, holding torque, and continuous motion.However, stepper motors are more difficult to control than regular DC motors and even unipolar stepper motors.
+The chosen motor type is a hybrid bipolar stepper motor - it acheives accurate and repeatable movement, yields a high holding torque, allows continuous motion, and lacks the requirement of a feedback loop.

 Bipolar steppers are among the most powerful and repeatable motor types.
+However, bipolar stepper motors are more difficult to control than other steppers and much more difficult to control than DC motors.
 This repository acts as a study of bipolar stepper motors, and how to control them.

 &nbsp;